How do I apply?

 Can I take a break during my shift?

-You are not expected to do the whole shift without a break.
+Yes, you are not expected to do the whole shift without a break.
 Volunteers will be given reasonable breaks when needed.

 I’ve changed my address/phone/name, what should I do?

-Send your change of details to us as soon as possible, by email to [email protected].
+You can update your details in the volunteer portal at any time.
+Alternatively, send your change of details to us as soon as possible, by email to [email protected].

 HELP, my question wasn't asnswered here!